veeneck/ryan.blog/content/blog/automating-workspaces-on-macos.md

 ### Open Finder to a Directory

-Fairly simple task of just getting the directory open in Finder.
-This will open in the current Finder window if you have one open, or a new window if you don't.
+Fairly simple task of just getting the directory open in a new Finder window while closing any previously open Finder windows.

     on run {input, parameters}

     	tell application "Finder"
-    		reopen
+    		close every window
+    		make new Finder window
             set the target of the front Finder window to (POSIX file "/path/to/project/") end tell

     	return input
     end run

+You can also remove lines 4 and 5 and replace them with `reopen` if you want to open in the current Finder window if you have one open, or a new window if you don't.

 ### Close Fork Tabs